bmannakee/caller_paper/paper.md

 The prior is lowering scores of false positive mutations and raising the scores of true positives in this region.
 (This is super inelegant{bkm}).

 ![Sensitivity in simulated tumors](figures/results_experiments_13wgs_and_14wes.png)

 ***A-C) Whole exome simulation.
 D-F) Whole genome simulation.***

 ## Convergence of the prior to simulated target distributions.
 In both whole genome (Figure 3) and whole exome (supplement) simulations, the estimated mutation spectrum is very close to the simulated spectrum.
-The conditional probability of mutation at a given site averaged over all sites is 3e-6(the mu used by MuTect), but our method overweights some contexts and underweights others in line with the data generating distribution.
+The conditional probability of mutation at a given site averaged over all sites is 3e-6 (the $P(m) = \mu$ used by MuTect; important that this is averaged over every site in the genome.
+The probability here includes estimates of the context content of the genome $P(m \mid C) = P(C \mid m)*P(m)/P(C)$), but our method overweights some contexts and underweights others in line with the data generating distribution.
 (I think I need an exome too.
-I have the B figure, but need to generate the C figure{bkm})
+I have the B figure, but need to generate the C figure{bkm}) Supplementary figures for other target distributions?
+Or a different type of figure than we have here?
+Or something else?
+ We get what we would expect with other simulated spectra.
+The prior is as sharp or diffuse as the data generating process.

 ![Sensitivity in simulated tumors](figures/exp13_prior_figure.png)